Beltus/blog/_drafts/2020-04-23-deep-learning-coursera.md

 ## Note this One Step of Gradient Descent
 For each model parameter W(i) , we compute the average(sum / m) of the partial derivative of the Loss function(dJ/dW(i)) with respect to W(i) for all training examples.

-We also compute the partial derivative of loss function (dJ/db) wrt to the bias, b.
+We also compute the partial derivative of cost function (dJ/db) wrt to the bias, b.

 Then we update the model parameters by computing